pxc/gitbook/text/23A_Setting_Up_Private_Repo/0_Setting_Up_Private_Repo.markdown

 ### Repo Access over SSH ###

 Generally, the easiest solution is to simply use Git over SSH.
-If users already have SSH accounts on a machine, you can put the git repository anywhere on the box that they have access to and let them access it over normal SSH logins.
+If users already have SSH accounts on a machine, you can put the Git repository anywhere on the box that they have access to and let them access it over normal SSH logins.
 For example, say you have a repository you want to host.
 You can export it as a bare repo and then scp it onto your server